 Start Your Day with Your Goals

-While you are waking up with your coffee or breakfast think about how you will accomplish what needs to get done.
-Set up a plan and when you are done with your breakfast get to work.
+While you are waking up with your coffee or breakfast think about how you will accomplish what needs to get done for that day.

 “Every time that you state what you want or believe, you’re the first to hear it.
 It’s a message to both you and others about what you think is possible, don’t put a ceiling on yourself.”

 I have been setting goals my entire life.